 The SWOT analysis also helps us to understand the adaptive and coping capacity of a community to the impacts of hazards and climate change.
-By looking at the strengths and opportunities, we can see whether a community is going to be able to adapt to warmer temperatures, more frequent extreme weather events, and stronger typhoons.
+By looking at the strengths and opportunities, we can see whether a community is going to be able to adapt to warmer temperatures, more frequent extreme weather events, stronger cyclones and so on.